adamtilson/adamtilson.github.io/lecture/lec-14/markdown.md

 ### Matrix Inversion Woes

 The formally defined inversion process is prohibitively slow!
-- For every term in the co-factor matrix, you need to compute the `Minor`, i.e. the Matrix with the row and column removed.
+- For every term in the co-factor matrix, you need to compute the `Minor`, i.e. the determinant of the Matrix with the row and column removed.
 - Since the process is recursive, this grows very fast as the matrices gets larger

 In the next lecture we'll look at some methods for solving systems of linear equations!